Video Created by JOEL CAMERON - Transcribed by TOM BOWSER

 - Instantiate a Pro Tools Expander/Gate Dyn 3 on the Tom track.

 - Use the RANGE control to adjust the amount of gain reduction.
 Watch the GR meter to verify.
-For a natural sound stick to a gain reduction of between -12 and -18.
+For a natural sound stick to a gain reduction of between -12 and -20 dB.
 Make sure the range setting is the same for each Tom or one drum will seem heavier/more prominent in the stereo mix/image.

 - Set the RATIO control to further attenuate how much background noise or bleed is heard.
 The RATIO control sets the amount of expansion.
 Experiment with a ratio setting of around 5 or 6.
 Adjust until you get the sound you want.